puppetlabs/puppet-docs/source/puppet/3.7/reference/environments.markdown

 [dir_env_configure]: ./environments_configuring.html
 [dir_env_create]: ./environments_creating.html

-Environments are isolated groups of puppet agent nodes.
-A puppet master server can serve each environment with completely different [main manifests][manifest_dir] and [modulepaths][modulepath].
+Environments are isolated groups of Puppet agent nodes.
+A Puppet master server can serve each environment with completely different [main manifests][manifest_dir] and [modulepaths][modulepath].

 This frees you to use different versions of the same modules for different populations of nodes, which is useful for testing changes to your Puppet code before implementing them on production machines.
-(You could also do this by running a separate puppet master for testing, but using environments is often easier.)
+(You could also do this by running a separate Puppet master for testing, but using environments is often easier.)

 Directory Environments vs. Config File Environments
 -----

-There are two ways to set up environments on a puppet master: [**directory environments,**][dir_env_configure] and [**config file environments.**][config_file_envs] Note that these **are mutually exclusive** --- enabling one will completely disable the other.
+There are two ways to set up environments on a Puppet master: [**directory environments,**][dir_env_configure] and [**config file environments.**][config_file_envs] Note that these **are mutually exclusive** --- enabling one will completely disable the other.

 Directory environments are easier to use and will eventually replace config file environments completely.